vvvote/vvvote/doc/install.md

 The first line creates the key pair for the permission server, the second line creates the key pair for the role as tallying server.

-Server 2 acts as permission server only.
-That is why we do not need to create one key pair for the tallying server role.
+Server 2 acts also acts as permission and tallying server.
+That is why create another two key pairs.
 On server 2 also cd into the backend-dir and also start the key generation for the permission server by

 	cd backend/admin
 	php -f admin.php createKeypair p 2
+	php -f admin.php createKeypair t 2

 ### Distribute Server Keys